Artificial intelligence to advance Earth observation: : A review of models, recent trends, and pathways forward: User-centric Earth observation

 \subsection{Language-based interaction}

-Besides label collection, another crucial form of interaction has the scope of making the content of EO images accessible to virtually anyone.
+Besides label collection, interactivity can play a major role in opening access to EO information to virtually anyone.
 To reach such a goal, one must work on the access interface to the information itself.
 The engineering and modelling phase is a barrier insurmountable for many users, who cannot exploit the potential of EO because of technical impediments.
 Creating access in a more inclusive way, e.g. through natural language, would open EO to a much broader set of users, including decision-makers, the press and virtually all areas of society.
-As for traditional search engines, this access can be granted by working on the interface between image processing (the content extraction process) and queries that would be asked in the simplest way possible, with natural language.
 Language opens EO access to society: methodologies ensuring this access via multimodal processing connecting natural language processing (NLP) models (understanding users' questions) and visual models (from computer vision, reviewed in the other sections) is critical.
-Visual question answering~\cite{antol2015vqa} is a set of methodologies aiming at creating such links and is one of the most exciting areas in User-centric EO.
-The first approaches are emerging, showing proofs of concept for Sentinel resolution and VHR resolution imaging~\cite{lobry2020rsvqa} and change detection~\cite{yuan2021change}.
-These first methods still have a large margin of progression, especially regarding the fusion strategies to mix language and images~\cite{chappuis2021how}; the way to generate, learn and exploit from more realistic language~\cite{li2018visual}; and finally the usage of large language models from NLP (BERT~\cite{devlin_bert}, GPT~\cite{brown2020language}) and the injection of EO context (or \emph{prompting}) in these models~\cite{Cha22pres}.
-All these research lines, together, will permit in the future to develop digital assistants able to understand real questions from users and retrieve the correct, action-ready information from EO.
-The emergence of EO chatbots, scanning EO data and retrieving information on demand or dialoguing with users (like ChatGPT does) is an exciting avenue for both research and the industry.
+The interaction between language and remote sensing has become a very active area of research, whose main components are reviewed in~\cite{bashmal2023language} and are sketched in Fig.~\ref{fig:vlms}.
+In this section, we focus on two of them: visual question answering and image captioning / storytelling. \begin{itemize} \item Visual question answering~\cite{antol2015vqa} is a set of methodologies aiming at creating such links.
+The first approaches are showing proofs of concept for Sentinel resolution and VHR resolution imaging~\cite{lobry2020rsvqa} or emphasising changes in EO imagery \cite{yuan2022}.
+These first methods still have a large margin of progression, especially regarding the fusion strategies to mix language, the way to generate, learn and exploit from more realistic language, the usage of large language models (LLM) from NLP (e.g. BERT, GPT)~\cite{wen2023visionlanguage} and the injection of EO context (or \emph{prompting}) in these models~\cite{Cha22pres}.
+These research lines will permit the development of digital assistants able to understand real questions from users and retrieve action-ready information from EO.
+The emergence of EO chatbots, scanning EO data and retrieving information on demand or dialoguing with users is an exciting avenue for both research and the industry.